mykoz/dsp/05a-python.md

 stuff = [1, 2, 3, 4, 5]
 print [n*2 for n in stuff]
 ```
+`map()` applies a given function to all elements of a specified collection and returns the result.
+`filter()` filters a list by a specified attribute.

 ---

 ###Complete the following problems by editing the files below: